 Tetanus results in severe, uncontrollable muscle spasms.
 For example, the jaw is "locked" by muscle spasms, causing the disease to sometimes be called "lockjaw."
 In severe cases, the muscles used to breathe can spasm, causing a lack of oxygen to the brain and other organs that may possibly lead to death.

 The disease in humans is the result of infection of a wound with the spores of the bacteria Clostridium tetani.
 These bacteria produce the toxin (poison) tetanospasmin, which is responsible for causing tetanus.
 Tetanospasmin binds to motor nerves that control muscles, enters the axons (filaments that extend from nerve cells), and travels in the axon until it reaches the body of the motor nerve in the spinal cord or brainstem (a process termed retrograde intraneuronal transport).
-Then the toxin migrates into the synapse (small space between nerve cells critical for transmission of signals among nerve cells) where it binds to presynaptic nerve terminals and inhibits or stops the release of certain inhibitory neurotransmitters (glycine and gamma-aminobutyric acid).
+Then the toxin migrates into the synapse (small space between nerve cells critical for transmission of signals among nerve cells) where it binds to nerve terminals and inhibits or stops the release of certain inhibitory neurotransmitters (glycine and gamma-aminobutyric acid).
 Because the motor nerve has no inhibitory signals from other nerves, the chemical signal to the motor nerve of the muscle intensifies, causing the muscle to tighten up in a huge continuous contraction or spasm.
-If tetanospasmin reaches the bloodstream or lymphatic vessels from the wound site, it can be deposited in many different presynaptic terminals resulting in the same effect on other muscles.
+If tetanospasmin reaches the bloodstream or lymphatic vessels from the wound site, it can be deposited in many different locations and result in the same effect on other muscles.

 In the United States, because of widespread immunization and careful wound care, the total annual number of cases has averaged about 40-50 cases per year since 1995.
 In developing countries of Africa, Asia, and South America, tetanus is far more common.
 The annual worldwide incidence is between 500,000-1 million cases.
 The majority of new cases worldwide are in neonates in third-world countries.